-The truth behind sustainability labels from the people who
+The truth behind sustainability labels from the people who integrate them

 More than three decades after the first ecolabeling program was introduced, what is the verdict on their effectiveness?
 To find out we asked managers and sustainability practitioners – over a thousand from 70 countries and more than 20 industries – to share their views with us.
 In a nutshell, ecolabels have been useful in increasing sustainability awareness and performance, but there are also credibility concerns given the proliferation and fragmentation of such labels.
 And indeed, by now the Ecolabel Index lists 431 ecolabels in 246 countries and across 25 industries.

 In our survey concerning the adoption of ecolabels, we asked practitioners about the perceived level of pressure on environmental issues from different stakeholder groups.
 They noted that the main trigger is regulation, followed by pressure from employees and internal management.
 Perhaps surprisingly, consumer and non-governmental organization (NGO) pressure were lower down the list (Figure 1).
 One possible reason for the latter is that although NGO campaigns may be highly visible, their resources allow them to target only a limited number of companies.